mcverter/Dissertation/README.md

                 2. Uses a __quatralemma__ to undermine the idea of __svabhva__ (self-identity) with that of __sunnata__ (emptiness)
        5. Boddhisatva Anarchism
            1. Not merely to liberate oneself but to become a Boddhisatva dedicated to liberating others from suffering, and to declare:
-           2. "Sentient beings are numberless, I vow to save them."
+           > Sentient beings are numberless, I vow to save them.
         6. Nagarjuna (from undergrad mysticism paper)

     > 	The texts of two early Buddhist schools, Nāgārjuna's Mādhyamika and the Prajñāpāramitā traditions, illustrate how important discursive knowledge is for attaining the Ultimate truth of release from suffering.
 The traditional Buddhist path was built on three foundations: śīla (ethics), samādhi (contemplation), and prajñā (wisdom).
 Although Nāgārjuna and the Prajñāpāramitā authors would certainly acknowledge the significance of ethics and contemplation, they mainly employ wisdom to lead their students to liberation.
 By teaching the right view, they attempt to quell the ignorance which causes suffering.